How to File for a U-Visa in New York

 - Obstruction of Justice

 - Sexual Assault

-- Proof of injury, physical or psychological.
+You must have proof of injury, physical or psychological.
 This evidence can be shown with medical reports and/or psychological evaluations.

-- Cooperation (Helpfulness with law enforcement).
+You must show you were cooperating with law enforcement.
 A police report, or testimony in open court are typical examples of this cooperation.
 Also there MUST BE a signed certification from a police officer, prosecutor, judge, or another identified official – the list is very long of who may sign Immigration Form 918B.